-Discriminating Choices: Making Decisions When The Path Is Not Clear
+How to Make Decisions When The Path Is Unclear

 We all want to be good at making wise discriminating choices and making good decisions.
-Have you ever asked yourself the question: “How to I know what to do when my path is not clear?
+Have you ever asked yourself the question: “How do I know what to do when my path is unclear?
 How can I make the right decision?”

 It’s a good question, and one that a lot of people ask.
 Let’s take a look at it and see if we can bolster our decision-making confidence.